WalletScrutiny/WalletScrutinyCom/_android/ar.com.andinasmart.defiant.md

 ## Verdict

-We tried searching for Defiant app's appID 'ar.com.andinassmart.defiant' on Github, but it [yielded 0 repositories](https://github.com/search?q=ar.com.andinasmart.defiant).
+There was no mention that the project was open source.
+In the case that we may have missed something, we tried searching for Defiant app's appID 'ar.com.andinassmart.defiant' on Github, but it [yielded 0 repositories](https://github.com/search?q=ar.com.andinasmart.defiant).
 We also tried searching for 'Defiant App' [with 2 unrelated repositories](https://github.com/search?q=defiant+app&type=repositories).

-There was no mention that the project was open source.
+We have to conclude that this is not an open source project.
 If the source code is **not publicly available**, then the app **cannot be verified**.